josephleblanc/dungeon-copy/src/plugins/combat/attack/README.md

 ## Implementing the attack using Events, Query, and explicit system ordering
 Bevy provides three great tools to allow the attack system to run with as many parallel processes as possible.
-1.) `Event`s can be used to send the output of one system to another.
+1. `Event` can be used to send the output of one system to another.
+Because each `Event` is read every frame, and `Event`s are cleared when read, the `Event`s from previous frames will not be carried forward to produce errors.
-2.) `Query` can be used to request the data required for each modifier, and because each modifier only requires immutable references, multiple modifier systems can access the same data at the same time.
+2. `Query` can be used to request the data required for each modifier, and because each modifier only requires immutable references, multiple modifier systems can access the same data at the same time.
-3.)
-Explicit system ordering ensures that any system which requires the events from another system will run after that system, but can also run in parallel with other systems in the same `SystemSet`.
+3. Explicit system ordering ensures that any system which requires the events from another system will run after that system, but can also run in parallel with other systems in the same `SystemSet`.

 The mind map below shows how the attack is handled:
 [Mindmap of the attack plugin](/readme_mindmaps/attack_system.pdf)